 Paradise Oriental Rugs is located in Sebastopol, California.
-We are one hour north of San Francisco in Northern California, about 15 minutes from the coast.
+We are one hour north of San Francisco in Northern California, in Sonoma County about 15 minutes from the coast.

 Yes.
 Almost all the rugs shipped are on an "approval" basis but the good news I get very few rugs coming back.
 As mentioned above, if a video of the rug is requested, I can easily create one, with one or more rugs of interest.

 Mostly, yes but once in a while I'll miss one.
 Sometimes I will get a number of new rugs in all at once and I might overlook getting one or two pieces photographed.
 I try to update my site as often as possible but sometimes I get busy.
 If a rug is out on approval or recently sold, the site is usually updated at least every couple of days.

 Good question.
 I have not listed my prices as I want people to call me and ask questions or come into the shop to see the rugs in person.
 Every rug at my shop has a price tag and I am more than happy to give you the exact price of any piece that catches your eye.
 Feel free to give us a call.
 707-823-3355

 The Oriental rug market changes, just as people's tastes change.
 What was popular in the rug world 20 or 30 years ago can be had for a song in some cases within the current market.
 An example would be the heavier carved Chinese rugs or mediocre pieces from India.
 Other rugs, being formerly under priced, now may command astronomical prices as evidenced by the Clark Sickly-Leaf Carpet that sold this year (2013) for $33.7 Million at Sotheby's Auction in New York.
 The former record was a carpet that sold at Christie's in London for $9.6 million in 2010.

 On new hand woven rugs, the following factors are quite influential: